NetherRP/More-Music-Disk/README.md

 - C418 - Stranger Things
 - TheFatRat - Unity
 - TheFatRat - Xenogenesis
+- Yvthe - Looking for something to search
+- Galshi Revolution - Wolves

 If you have any suggestions, please tell us on our Discord!
 Discord: https://discord.gg/pVKWS3Cepc